Have you heard about dusty miller? Getting your hands on this hardy little plant is one of the best things you can do for your garden.

 Mulching is another good idea.
 It helps prevent the growth of weeds and keeps the soil warm.
 Eventually, the mulch will promote aeration of the soil as well.
 You can use grass, bark chips, leaves, or another suitable mulch material.

 Spread the mulch on, making sure it’s 2 or 3 inches thick.
 If you’re using cut grass as a mulch, don’t exceed 2 inches.
-Grass is thick, and it can trap heat and make the temperature skyrocket past what dusty miller will tolerate.
+The grass is thick, and it can trap heat and make the temperature skyrocket past what dusty miller will tolerate.

 4. Pest Problems